Dynamic Heterogeneous Distribution Regression Panel Models, with an Application to Labor Income Processes: The Dynamics of Labor Income

 \subsection{Data}

-We employ data from the Panel Study of Income Dynamics for the years 1967 to 1996 \citep{survey2020panel}.
-The sample selection is the same as in \cite{hu2019semiparametric} which restricts the sample to male heads of household working a minimum of 40 weeks.\footnote{This sample is commonly employed in this literature as it represents full time full year workers.} We drop the worker-year observations where labor income is above the 99 sample percentile or below the 1 sample percentile, and keep workers observed for a minimum of 15 years.
+We employ PSID data for the years 1967 to 1996 \citep{survey2020panel}.
+The sample selection follows \cite{hu2019semiparametric} which restricts the sample to male heads of household working a minimum of 40 weeks.\footnote{This sample is commonly employed in this literature as it represents full time full year workers.} We drop the worker-year observations where labor income is above the 99th sample percentile or below the 1st sample percentile, and keep workers observed for a minimum of 15 years.
 This selection results in an unbalanced panel with 1,629 workers and 33,338 worker-year observations.

-The variables used in the analysis include measures of labor income, years of schooling, number of children, marital status, year of birth, survey year and an indicator for the worker being white.
+The variables used in the analysis include measures of labor income, years of schooling, number of children, marital status, year of birth, survey year and an indicator denoting the individual is white.
 The years of schooling variable is constructed from the categorical variable highest grade completed with the following equivalence: 0-5 grades = 5 years, 6-8 grades = 7 years, 9-11 grades = 10 years, 12 grades = 12 years, some college = 14 years, and college degree = 16 years.
 Following the literature on labor income processes, we construct the outcome, $y_{it}$, as the residuals of the pooled regression of the logarithm of annual real labor income in 1996 US dollars, deflated by the CPI-U-RS price deflator, on indicators for marital status, number of children, year of birth and survey year.
-We refer to these residuals as labor income.
+We refer to these residuals as labor income.\footnote{We acknowledge that using residuals as the outcome variable follows the approach in \cite{hu2019semiparametric} and \cite{arellano2017earnings} to facilitate comparability, although it is not ideal.
+Our method can be extended to work with the original income data including additional covariates and time effects in the distribution regressions of the first stage.
+This extension would require dealing with the incidental parameter bias introduced by the estimation of the time effects and a longer panel than we have in the application.
+We leave this extension to future research.}